-These are experimental statistics, so care needs to be taken when interpreting them.
-This survey has a relatively small sample size and low response rate.
-While this has been weighted and is comparable with previous findings, this has an effect on the level of certainty of this research.
+The statistics presented are experimental statistics, so care needs to be taken when interpreting them.
+It is worth noting this survey has a relatively small sample size and low response rate.
+While this has been weighted and is comparable with previous findings, this has an impact on the level of certainty of this research.